CannerCMS/docs.canner.io/docs/schema-toolbar-tags.md

 ### Filter Query Object

 In Canner, we use filter query object to represent a specific query.
-The object is composed with data and filter operator, such as **eq, lt, gt**, ...etc.
+The object is composed with data and filter comparison, such as **eq, lt, gt**, ...etc.

 For example, a query object to find those price is greater than 300 will be: